Bharani1611/C2TC_CoreJava_Assignment/README.md

 ## 📂 Assignment List

+### ✅ Assignment 1 – Employee Management System
+---
+>Assignment 1 – Done & Dusted.
+Assignment 2 dropping soon (👀 waiting on it).
+Repo will keep growing as new tasks land.
+Stay tuned!
+---

 > 🔁 This repo will be updated as I complete each assignment.
 Stay tuned!

-### ✅ Assignment 1 – Employee Management System
 ---

 ## 📦 Packages and Structure